Our 9th grade year is

 I don’t know of any ancient history board games that play in twenty minutes or less.UPDATE: I found this game Thebes (pictured below).
 We adapted the rules for quick play choices.
 We play 7 Wonders, which has a ancient history feel, but doesn’t really teach specific facts.
 We will play Timeline Historical Events Card Game.
 It involves history from the beginning of time to modern history, so it isn’t specifically just ancient history either (but it does hit the world history marker).

 - The main spine for history this year is The History of the Ancient World by Susan Wise Bauer.
 UPDATE: We hated this book.
 I do not recommend it at all.
 There are so many better ways to explore ancient history.
+We both found some of the content a little too explicit.

 - We’ll read the